Leptomeningeal cancer: Diagnosis

 Screening involves an MRI scan to identify and diagnose tumors in the subarachnoid region of the brain.
 MRI can make a diagnosis even without an analysis of the cerebrospinal fluid but it can sometimes be difficult to detect because MRI scans cannot always pick up the problem.

 Diagnosis is most commonly made by lumbar puncture to detect malignant cells in the CSF, although the tests may be negative in roughly 10% of patients.
 Diagnosis often requires a high index of suspicion and is confirmed by neuroimaging and cerebrospinal fluid analysis.

 CSF examination is the most useful diagnostic tool for NM.
 Patients with suspected NM should undergo one or two lumbar punctures, cranial magnetic resonance imaging (MRI), spinal MRI, and a radioisotope CSF flow study to rule out sites of CSF block.
 If the cytology remains negative and radiological studies are not definitive, consideration may be given to ventricular or lateral cervical spine CSF analysis based on the suspected site of predominant disease.
 Consideration of signs, symptoms, and neuroimaging can help with the placement to where CSF is drawn.
 Median time of diagnosis from initial primary cancer diagnosis is between 76 days and 17 months.

 Difficulties in diagnosis

-NM is multifocal and CSF at a particular site may show no abnormalities if the pathological site is far away.
-Only 50% of those suspected with NM are actually diagnosed with NM and only the presence of malignant cells in the CSF is diagnosis conclusive.
+Cerebrospinal fluid (CSF) analysis remains the gold standard for the diagnosis of leptomeningeal disease (LMD).
+CSF is most commonly obtained via lumbar puncture, with cytological examination used to identify malignant cells.
+In addition to cytology, abnormalities in CSF cell count and biochemical parameters- particularly elevated protein levels - are observed in approximately 90% of LMD cases and provide supportive diagnostic evidence.
+Despite this, definitive diagnosis remains challenging due to the limited sensitivity of initial CSF cytology and the heterogeneity of clinical presentation.
+Magnetic resonance imaging (MRI) is typically employed as the first-line diagnostic modality due to its non-invasive nature; however, its diagnostic performance is moderate, with reported sensitivity and specificity of approximately 75% and 77%, respectively.